Pontiac (Odawa leader): Early years

 Contemporaneous documents reveal little about Pontiac before 1763.
 He was probably born between 1712 and 1725, perhaps at an Odawa village on the Detroit or Maumee River.
 Other sources state that he may have been born in Defiance, Ohio.
 A park at the confluence of the Maumee and Auglaise rivers in Defiance is named Pontiac Park and identified as his birthplace.
+Along with the name Pontiac, he was also known as Obwandiyag.

 Historians are uncertain about the tribal affiliation of his parents.
 According to an 18th-century Odawa tradition, Pontiac's mother was a Chippewa and his father an Odawa, although some sources claim that one of his parents was a Miami.
 Some sources also state that he may have been born a Catawba and taken as prisoner, then adopted as Odawa.
 Pontiac was always identified as Odawa by people who knew him.
 Since 1723 he had also lived in close proximity to Fort Detroit (which he later besieged).
 Pontiac was married to a woman named Kantuckee Gun in 1716 and they had 2 children both sons.
 They also had a daughter, Marie Manon who is described as a Salteuse or Saulteaux Indian.
 She is buried in Assumption Cemetery in Windsor, Ontario.

 By 1747, Pontiac had become a war leader among the Odawa, when he allied with New France against a resistance movement led by Nicholas Orontony, a Huron leader.
 Nicolas had also allowed the English to build a trading post, Fort Sandusky, in 1745 near Sandusky Bay in Ohio country.
 Pontiac continued to support the French during the French and Indian War (1754–1763) against British colonists and their allied Native Americans.
 He may have taken part in the famous French and Indian victory over the Braddock expedition on July 9, 1755, although there is no direct evidence.

 In one of the earliest accounts of Pontiac, Robert Rogers, a noted British frontier soldier, claimed to have met with the warrior chief in 1760, although many details in Rogers' story are unreliable.
 Rogers wrote a play about Pontiac called Ponteach: or the Savages of America (1765), which helped to make the Odawa leader famous and began the process of mythologizing about him.
 According to historian Richard White, the play made Pontiac "the most famous Indian of the eighteenth century".